DavidMachineLearning/CNN_traffic_sign/README.md

 The dataset contains images (32x32 pixels) of german traffic signs.

 ## Results
 ### The model was able to correctly classify 99.612% of the test set!
-The best Performance I have seen so far on this dataset!
 ![Model](Model.png)

 ## Hardware